5 Common Mistakes In French ❌ (And How To Fix Them ✅)

 Third mistake.
 "I am late."
 "I am late" is not said in French.

-Another example of a late payment is if you forgot to pay something or paid it after the due date, such as if you forgot to pay your rent.
+Another example of late payment is when you forget to pay something, or pay it after the due date, for example if you forget to pay your rent.

-Late is only used to refer to a time of day that is going to be later than expected.
+Tard is only used to refer to a time of day that's going to be later than expected.

-For example, I can say, "Don't wait for me for dinner, I'll be home late, I have a meeting."
+For example, I might say, "Don't expect me for dinner, I'll be home late, I have a meeting."

 Fourth very common mistake.
 I see Celia on Tuesday.